 Want to try something out of the ordinary?
-Here’s our pick of the best immersive experiences you should try in London this year, with themes including Stranger Things, Sherlock and Van Gogh, taking place all throughout the summer.
+Here’s our pick of the best immersive experiences you should try in London this year, with themes including Stranger Things, Jurassic World and Squid Game, taking place all throughout winter.

 - Six the Musical, from £13

 - Harry Potter and the Cursed Child, from £15

 - Shirley Valentine, from £15

 - Back to the Future: The Musical, from £19.55

 - Lemons Lemons Lemons Lemons Lemons, from £20